SPGryphons/GryphonCTF2017-Challenges/challenges/misc/The Mooncake Box/README.md

 ## Question Text

 It is said that steganography was first discovered within the intricate designs baked onto mooncakes.
-The Chinese made used of this technique during the China-Mongolia war by using mooncakes as their inconspicuous medium of communication.
+The Chinese made use of this technique during the China-Mongolia war by using mooncakes as their inconspicuous medium of communication.

-Mid-Autumn arrives yet again.
-You can't help to notice a sleek, dark mooncake box lying on the dining table.
+Mid-Autumn arrives yet again, and you can't help to notice a sleek, dark mooncake box lying on the dining table.
 The design puzzles you.
 Is that a QR code?
 Are those binary digits??
-Are they trying to promote their mooncake brand's website, or am I missing something?
+Are they trying to promote their mooncake brand, or am I just missing something?

 Created by Optixal (Shawn Pang)